RatMD/newshub-theme/DOCUMENTATION.md

 - `Featured Images View` - Allows to change how the featured images are shown on the post

 ### Theme Settings
+The **NewsHub** OctoberCMS template currently supports the following settings:

 - **Site Name** - The website name as it should appear on the front-end.
 - **Site Logo** - Use your logo instead of the the site name (height should not exceed 40 pixels).